niclake/niclake.github.io/src/posts/2010/2010-02-25-you-have-to-try-to-fail-that-badly.md

 title: "You Have to Try to Fail That Badly"
 date: "2010-02-25"
 tags:
-  - "computers"
+  - "Computers"
-  - "life"
+  - "Personal"
-  - "technology"
+  - "Technology"
-  - "thoughts"
+  - "Thoughts"
 ---

 Days like today make me really happy I have the past that I do.
 That's probably one of the few times you'll ever hear me utter something like that.